jjonathan/gulp-example/README.md

 };
 ```

-## In the tasks folder, there is the default.js where is all the default tasks.
+### In tasks/default.js where is all the default tasks.

 ```javascript
 module.exports = function (gulp, options, plugins) {